GEORGE21784/tic-tac-toe/README.md

 # Tic-Tac-Toe

-An interactive Tic-Tac-Toe game with game logic logic for two players
+An interactive Tic-Tac-Toe game with game logic for two players